 - Be certified as a PADI Rescue Diver or provide a qualifying certification from another training organization.
 For this course, a qualifying certification is proof of training in diver rescue.
 Students who meet this prerequisite through a qualifying certification must provide proof of training in CPR and First Aid within the previous two years.

-Included in the course are Tec Deep Manual, cylinder, wing and backplate, regulator and specialized equipment hire, and certification.
-Other equipment hire, diving fees, transport, accommodation, and gas fees are not included.
+Included in the course are all training, transport to the dive sites, and the following equipment rental: cylinder, wing and backplate, regulator and specialized equipment hire.
+Other equipment hires, boat/ferry fees (if applicable), accommodation, gas fees, and eLearning are not included.